-How to Create a Website in WordPress: Step-by-Step Guide
+How to Create a WordPress Website in 2026: Step-by-Step Guide

 how to create a WordPress website

 Think of WordPress as your digital canvas.
-Whether you’re building a blog, an online store, or a portfolio, it gives you the brushes and colors.
+Whether you’re starting a blog, an online store, or a portfolio, it gives you the brushes and colors.
 You just need to start painting.

 By the end of this guide, you’ll know how to: